linx-software/linx-oauth2-token-service/README.md

 ## Customizing
 This sample has been built to handle the OAuth 2.0 authorization flow as generically as possible, however, slight differences occur in the implementation by the different service providers.

-In some cases, adding a new service provider is as easy as running the generic config file writing function and providing it with the correct api connection info.
+In some cases, adding a new service provider is as easy as running the generic config file writing function and providing it with the correct API connection info.
 In others, certain nuances in require additional investigation and development.

 If you would like to see a specific service provider added to the sample, create an issue in this repo or send your request to support@linx.software.